SecurdenDevOps/win-cli/README.md

-# Securden Provider
+# Securden CLI - Windows

-This guide will take you through the process of installing and using of Securden CLI to securely retrieve account credentials, keys, and secrets using APIs.
+This guide will take you through the process of installing and getting data through Securden CLI using pre-defined commands.

 ## Summary of Steps

 1. Installation
 2. Updating Securden CLI
 3. Fetch credential via CLI commands

+## Prerequisites

+1. Scoop Package Manager

 ## 1. Installation